scala/docs.scala-lang/_overviews/getting-started/index.md

   println(s"Hello, $name!")
 ```

-The `name` argument is expected to be provided when executing the program and if it's not found, the execution will fail.
+The `name` argument is expected to be provided when executing the program, and if it's not found, the execution will fail.
 The `println` method receives an interpolated string, as indicated by the `s` letter preceding its content. `$name` will be substituted by
-the content of `name` argument.
+the content of the `name` argument.

 To pass the arguments when executing the program, put them after `--`:
 ```